• Skip to primary navigation

 Tameya mixture

-• 1 lb of dried chickpeas
+• 1 lb dried chickpeas

-• 1 lb of dried split fava beans
+• 1 lb dried split fava beans

-• 1 lb of onions
+• 1 lb onions

-• 1 bunch of Italian parsley
+• 1 bunch Italian parsley

-• 1 bunch of cilantro (coriander)
+• 1 bunch cilantro coriander

 • 1 head of garlic peeled

-• 2 tbsp of ground cumin
+• 2 tablespoon ground cumin

-• 2 tbsp of ground coriander
+• 2 tablespoon ground coriander

-• Salt to taste (start with 1 tablespoon and go from there)
+• salt to taste start with 1 tablespoon and go from there

-To Make The Ta'amiya Patties
+To Make the Tameya Patties

 • 1 egg

-• ½ tsp baking powder
+• ½ teaspoon baking powder

-• 3 tbsp raw sesame seeds
+• 3 tablespoon raw sesame seeds

-• 1 tbsp coriander seeds
+• 1 tablespoon coriander seeds

-• Oil for frying
+• oil for frying

 Instructions

-2. Add the egg and baking powder to the tameya mixture.
+• Add the egg and baking powder to the tameya mixture.
 Mix well.

-3. Heat a skillet or pot with some frying oil on medium-high heat.
+• Heat a skillet or pot with some frying oil on medium-high heat.
 Don't overfill the skill or pot with oil, only 1" (2.5 cm) is needed.

-5. Form a ball in your hands.
+• Add the sesame seeds and coriander seeds to a plate.
+Form a ball in your hands.
 Flatten the ball.
 Indent the middle with your finger.
+Wet your hands.
+Tap the sesame seeds and coriander seeds, then tap the falafel patty.

-7. Add the falafel patties directly into the hot oil.
+• Add the falafel patties directly into the hot oil.
 This requires some skill as the falafel mixture is fragile.
 See notes.
+Fry the tameya until golden brown, then flip.
+This should take about 2 to 3 minutes per side.

 Notes